SeaQL/seaql.github.io/SeaORM/docs/03-migration/01-setting-up-migration.md

 > If you already have a database with tables and data, you can skip this chapter and move on to [generating SeaORM entities](04-generate-entity/01-sea-orm-cli.md).

-Version control your database schema with migrations written in SeaQuery or SQL.
+If you are starting from a fresh database, it's better to version control your database schema.
+SeaORM ships with a migration tool, allowing you to write migrations in SeaQuery or SQL.

 ## Migration Table